 Though I mainly use Microsoft Word, Google Docs and Acrobat Pro, I am good at adapting to different apps, programmes and content management systems.

 I am happy to liaise directly with your graphic designers, web designers, photographers, journalists, marketers, PR, and print teams.

 I can share securely via Google Docs and Office 365.

 I can offer a fast turnaround for small projects you need done yesterday, if work allows.
 Please ask.

 - The Access Association, which is a national network of individuals passionate about access and inclusive design.
 See the Access Association

-- The Inclusive Hotels Network, which is a group of hotel operators, access consultants, occupational therapists, product designers and others working together to help accomodation operators offer guests accessible rooms and services.
+- The Inclusive Hotels Network, which is a group of access consultants, product designers and others working together to help accommodation operators offer guests accessible rooms and services.
 See the Inclusive Hotels Network

 I have completed: